sbAsma/UNet_SVM_comparison/README.md

 # SVM vs. U-Net Semantic Segmentation for an Urban Area in Algeria
 This is an improved version of the code used to generate the results of [1].
 Please refer to [1] for more details.
+Please cite [1] if you are to use the dataset.

 <a id="1">[1]</a>